Fit for a King (band)

-Fit for a King, also known as FFAK, is an American metalcore band from Tyler, Texas formed in 2007.
+Fit for a King, also known as FFAK, is an American metalcore band from Tyler, Texas, formed in 2007.
 The band comprises guitarists Bobby Lynge and Daniel Gailey, vocalist Ryan Kirby, bassist Ryan "Tuck" O'Leary, and drummer Trey Celaya.
 They released two independent EPs entitled Fit for a King in 2008 and Awaken the Vesper in 2009.
 They also released one independent album, Descendants, in 2011.
-After the band signed to Solid State Records, they released six studio albums through this label: Creation/Destruction (2013), Slave to Nothing (2014), Deathgrip (2016), Dark Skies (2018), The Path (2020) and The Hell We Create, which was released on October 28, 2022.
+After the band signed to Solid State Records, they released seven studio albums through this label: Creation/Destruction (2013), Slave to Nothing (2014), Deathgrip (2016), Dark Skies (2018), The Path (2020), The Hell We Create (2022), and Lonely God, which was released on August 1, 2025.
 In addition, a redux version of their debut studio album was released through the label in 2013.

 History

 Independent days (2007–2012)

 Fit for a King was formed in Tyler, Texas in 2007 by Jared Easterling, Aaron Decur, Justin Juno, Jared McFerron, Alex Danforth and Jed McNeill.
 The band had performed locally and regionally and released two EPs in their beginning years.
 In 2009, the band decided to begin touring full-time, and McNeill and McFerron left the band to pursue their education.
 Ryan Kirby from the band Bodies Awake (based in Fort Worth) joined the band in 2010 to replace Mason Wilson, who had recently replaced Danforth as the frontman.
 Kirby's Bodies Awake bandmate Bobby Lynge joined the band to play guitar.
 The band tracked their first independent debut studio album, Descendants, in 2011.
 With the release of their music video "Ancient Waters", the band started to gain a following.
 Bassist Decur left the band in 2011 to pursue a career in law enforcement and was replaced by Aaron Kadura who performed clean vocals alongside Easterling as well.